blacknon/lssh/README.md

 ## Description

-lssh - ssh wrapper that connects ssh to the host selected from the list.

-list file is set in yaml format.When selecting a host, you can filter by keywords.
+lssh - A command to read a prepared list in advance and connect to ssh to the selected host..list file is set in yaml format.When selecting a host, you can filter by keywords.Execute commands concurrently to multiple hosts.

 ## Demo